Marseille President Longoria Says no Corruption In Ligue 1 After Outburst - UrduPoint

 "I'd like to say that there's no corruption in French football.
 But that there are things that aren't clear and that need to be improved, for everyone, yes."

-Marseille, who lie second in Ligue 1, were already trailing 1-0 in Burgundy when they had a penalty claim dismissed by referee Jeremy Stinat just before half-time.
+Marseille, second in Ligue 1, were already trailing 1-0 in Burgundy when they had a penalty claim dismissed by referee Jeremy Stinat just before half-time.

 The visitors then had Canadian defender Derek Cornelius sent off for a second yellow card shortly after the hour mark, before conceding two further goals late on to slump to a disappointing defeat.